 How Does Heart Attack Occur?

-- AED training: Then use of the AED is covered under CPR classes.
-It is critical for organizations to have skilled personnel who are able to effectively operate the AED when necessary.
-CPR on its own is not effective in restoring the normal heart rhythm for cardiac arrest victims.
-The AED is a device that analyses the heart rhythm and instructs if the victim is in need of shock to restore their heart beat.
-Ventricular fibrillation is a common cause for heart attack.
-When the heart is in ventricular fibrillation, there is a lot of chaos and the ventricles are not pumping blood.
-In this case, the heart requires a shock to reverse the condition and restore it’s normal functionality.
+The use of the AED is covered under CPR classes.
+Organizations must have skilled personnel who can effectively operate the AED when necessary.
+CPR on its own is ineffective in restoring cardiac arrest victims' normal heart rhythm.
+The AED is a device that analyses the heart rhythm and instructs if the victim needs a shock to restore their heartbeat.
+Ventricular fibrillation is a common cause of heart attack.
+When the heart is in ventricular fibrillation, there is a lot of chaos, and the ventricles are not pumping blood.
+In this case, the heart requires a shock to reverse the condition and restore its normal functionality.
 Studies show that early use of the device increases the chances of survival by 60%.
-The device is easy to use even for non professionals, however, training is required to operate effectively.
-It is easily portable and operates with a battery.
+The device is easy to use, even for non professionals.
+However, training is required to operate effectively.
+It is easily portable and works with a battery.

 To Promote a Healthy Work Environment, Employers Should:

 Stress at the workplace is prevalent.
 A significant cause of the pressure is unmet and pressing goals set by employers.
 While businesses need to achieve their goals, they should provide targets that are achievable by their employees while at the same time stretching their abilities.
 Proper planning is also crucial as it ensures that the employees have smaller, easily achievable targets oriented to the big picture.
 Organizations should also ensure a work-life balance for their employees through flexibility and friendly working hours.
 Listening to staff and keeping them part of the decision-making process is also essential.